cryshansen/chartcom/README.md

 navigate to the image folder and run mkdir 576_clean

-/* uses ImageMagick installation to manage image sizing */ mogrify -path 576_clean -resize 576x576 -format jpg *.jpg
+/*uses ImageMagick installation to manage image sizing*/ mogrify -path 576_clean -resize 576x576 -format jpg *.jpg

 # Dependencies

-npm install --save-dev nodemon  /*allows rebuild as change files*/ npm install express image-size /* allows to manage sizing images or reading image size tbd*/
+npm install --save-dev nodemon  /*allows rebuild as change files*/ npm install express image-size /*allows to manage sizing images or reading image size tbd*/

 npm install cors
 npm install node-cron

+/**SEO Head manager requires React 18 built upon 19 so downgrade environment if you have issues. npm install react@18 react-dom@18*/
+/*npm install react-router-dom@6.17.0*/
+npm install react-helmet
+npm uninstall react-helmet React 18 is no longer maintained but running on a node environment forcing React 18 npm install react-helmet-async /*fix*/

 # Cron Job creates a booking.json per day at 00:01AM
 The cron is required for the fakeStudioBookings.js file that generates dates for demo in the calendar.
 It can be changed to hook to a database instead. this is for breavity.